Find Providers Specializing in:

 Jonathan’s number one ministry is to his family.
 He strives to love God with all of his heart and is continually broken by both God’s goodness and His direction.
 He is blessed and honored to be married to Carmen and they have 3 children; Alicia, Matthew, and Gabriela.

-Justin Cook, LMHP-R
+Justin Cook, LPC

-Justin Cook, LMHP-R
+Justin Cook, LPC

-Justin is a Licensed Resident in Counseling with over 10 years of experience working in various roles in the mental health field.
+Justin Cook is a Licensed Resident in Counseling with over 10 years of experience working in various roles in the mental health field.
 He completed a Master of Arts in Clinical Mental Health Counseling at Liberty University.
-He has experience in working with children and adults with Depression, Anxiety, ADHD, and Bipolar Disorders.
+He has experience in working with children and adults with depression, anxiety, ADHD, and bipolar disorder.
 He has also spent a great deal of his career working as a crisis counselor.
+Justin strives to have a holistic approach when counseling his clients.
+He engages in person-centered therapy and utilizes cognitive behavioral techniques to help his clients.
+He has a passion for helping people make positive decisions and helping them find their purpose in their life journey.
+In his free time, you will find Justin outside training for Spartan Obstacle Course races, hiking, fishing, and cooking.

 Laura Holmes, LPC